cpsamtec/jupiter/README.md

 2. Building

     Build project images using scripts/jupiter.sh.
 If you do not specify an architecture your current machines will be used.
+Currently x86_64 and arm64v8 are supported.

     ```bash
     # x86_64
     bash scripts/jupiter.sh build amd64
     # arm64v8
     bash scripts/jupiter.sh build aarch64
-    # arm32v7
-    bash scripts/jupiter.sh build aarch32
     ```

 3. Running (optional w/ docker-compose on current machine)